0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Ch2-Notes.md

 - Primitive Built-in Types
     + Integral Types: arithmetic types representing integers, characters and boolean values.
         * a byte = 8 bits, a word = 4 bytes = 32 bits.
+        * when the assigned value exceeds the range which a data type can hold, the compiler will let the assigned value modulo the max range value.
     + Floating-point Types: *float (32 bits), double (64 bits), long double (96 or 128 bits)*
 - Literal Constants:
     + Literal: we can only speak of it in terms of its value